khakhalin/notes/03_Classification.md

 While KNN is lazy, for analysis purposes we can calculate predictions on a grid, and thus identify borders between areas "assigned" to different categories.
 For k=1 (simple Nearest Neighbor) we get a Voronoi tesselation between all training points (disconnected and jaggedy, as each point gets its own area).
 Which presents a case of extreme overfitting: all training data is correctly classified, but it looks scary.
 Higher k: smoother areas, making k a **hyperparameter**.
 But the **effective number of parameters** for KNN is higher (about N/k), as data points themselves serve as parameters.

 **Can we use quadratic loss function for KNN?** No, coz it would go to 0 for k=1, so hyperparameter search would always recommend overfitting.
+We should use **Max Likelihood** instead: Say, you have data X and a qualitative output G with values g_k denoting several different classes.
+We can have P(G=g_k|X=x) = P_k(θ,X), and try to maximize ∏P for a given data.
+It's the same as maximising L = ∑log P(θ , g_i , x_i) in the space of θ.

 KNN can be used for numerical predictions as well (beyond simple classification); just use the average of y-values for nearest k x-points (in fact, that's how ESLII introduces it).

 How to find optimal k?
 Using **model assessment** (below), but in short: we'll need a training and a testing set, then try different values of k, and find the point when the test error (or some other measure) is lowest for test data (ESLII Fig 2.4).

 KNN is an archetype for many fancy methods.
 For example, if instead of "nearest" δi that are all or none we'll use fuzzy weights that are larger when you are close to each data w(distance), it's the same as just regressing on distance, which is a type of a **kernel method**.
 If we want some dimensions of X matter differently than others, we can use non-round kernels. **Local regression** is also similar in spirit (sorta a combinatino of linear regression and the idea of contextual locality).
 DL networks also imitate something like that by mixing and mashing linear transformations.

-## Linear separation

-**Can regression be used for classification?** Aye, just set a threshold (0.5?) for the output value.
-Aka fitting a **dummy variable**.
-If h(x) is a hyperplane, h=const becomes a 1-d-lower hyperplane (in 2D case: line) separating the space of x into 2 halves. **Linear separation**.
-Apparently, the best we can do for 2 overlapping Gaussians.

-**Can regression be used for categorical variables?** (Multi-class classification?)
-Also aye, but a different loss, summing costs of all misclassifications (when a point from class Gk was erroneously classified as a point in Gl).
-We'll need a matrix of costs, and from it calculate a matrix of losses L(k,l).
-Most often though, one cost for all errors, and **expected prediction error** EPE = E(L).
-We can try to optimize EPE point-wise: G = armin_g ∑ L(Gk counted as g) ∙ P(observing point from Gk | for X=x).

-If all errors cost the same, G = argmin_g (1 - P(g | x)) - likelihood optimization?
-Aka **Bayes classifier** - just go for the best guess of conditional probability P(class | observation).
-The error rate for it is called **Bayes rate**: the lowest possible rate, coming from the variability of data itself (analogous to irreducible error for continuous data: [wiki](https://en.wikipedia.org/wiki/Bayes_error_rate))

 ## Model assessement